Royal Tomb of Akhenaten: Burial goods

 Despite the change in funerary beliefs, mummification and its associated organ-removal was still carried out.
 Akhenaten's canopic chest, which housed his embalmed viscera, was made of alabaster, and featured solar falcons with outspread wings on each corner.
 The texts consisted only of the names of the Aten and presumably those of the king.
 The lids for each of the compartments inside the chest were traditional in form, being shaped like the head of the king.
 Instead of the usual nemes-headdress, the khepresh or perhaps a short wig was worn.
 A novel feature is a pair of falcons spreading their wings protectively around the neck.

+Ushabti figures were also included, but were only inscribed with the name and title of the owner.

 Human remains

 In 1891, French Egyptologist Georges Daressy stated that the remains of a dismembered mummy were visible near the tomb's entrance.
 The body was not collected and has since been lost.
 Tombs were frequently reused over hundreds of years so the body may not necessarily have belonged to a member of the royal family.